-KnectIQ is pleased to announce the United States Patent and Trademark Office has issued a second patent (No. 11,165,568) for KnectIQ cybersecurity technology on November 2, 2021.
+KnectIQ is pleased to announce the United States Patent and Trademark Office has issued a second patent (No. 11,165,568, SYSTEM AND METHOD FOR SECURE ELECTRONIC TRANSFER) for KnectIQ cybersecurity technology on November 2, 2021.

 This patent protects the KnectIQ system and method for secure electronic data transfer utilizing an ephemeral key for encryption and decryption of data.
 Our novel technology generates a new and unique key for each and every encryption/decryption and never stores it.
 This provides a protective wrapper around today’s standard encryption/decryption process.